needle-mirror/com.unity.dt.app-ui/Documentation~/using-app-ui.md

 Once you have installed App UI Unity Package, you can start using it in your Unity projects.

+App UI Unity Package consists mainly of a set of [UI Toolkit](xref:UIElements) components.
+If you are not familiar with UI Toolkit, we recommend you to read the [UI Toolkit documentation](xref:UIElements) and the overall [Unity Documentation](https://docs.unity3d.com/Manual/index.html) before using App UI.

 ## App UI Panel - The root context for all App UI components

-In order for App UI components to be displayed correctly, they must be fed with an [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object.
+App UI components are designed to be used inside a [`ContextProvider`](xref:Unity.AppUI.UI.ContextProvider) component.
-This object is defines some properties that can affect the component's look and feel, such as the current theme, the current language, and the current screen size.
+The [`ContextProvider`](xref:Unity.AppUI.UI.ContextProvider) component is a [`VisualElement`](xref:UnityEngine.UIElements.VisualElement) that provides an [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object to its children.
+This context is vital for App UI components to be displayed correctly, as they provide information such as the current theme, the current language, etc.

-This [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object is provided by a [`ContextProvider`](xref:Unity.AppUI.UI.ContextProvider) component.
+For each [UIDocument](xref:UnityEngine.UIElements.UIDocument) in your project, you will need to have a [`Panel`](xref:Unity.AppUI.UI.Panel) component as the root component of your UI hierarchy.
+This [`Panel`](xref:Unity.AppUI.UI.Panel) inherits from [`ContextProvider`](xref:Unity.AppUI.UI.ContextProvider) and provides a default [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object, based on the current system information, and a layering system to handle popups, notifications, and tooltips.

 To know more about Context management, see the [Context documentation page](xref:contexts).

-The application will also need to have a special layering system to display UI elements on top of the app's content, such as a dialog box or a popup menu.

-The [`Panel`](xref:Unity.AppUI.UI.Panel) component is a special [`ContextProvider`](xref:Unity.AppUI.UI.ContextProvider) that provides a default [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object, based on the current system information, and a layering system to handle popups, notifications, and tooltips.

-It is highly recommended to use the [`Panel`](xref:Unity.AppUI.UI.Panel) component as the root component of your application.
+Here is how to use the [`Panel`](xref:Unity.AppUI.UI.Panel) component in a [`UI Document`](xref:UnityEngine.UIElements.UIDocument):

-Here is an example of usage inside your [`UI Document`](xref:UnityEngine.UIElements.UIDocument):

 ```xml
 <UXML xmlns="UnityEngine.UIElements" xmlns:appui="Unity.AppUI.UI">